maxviazov/Spring-Frameworks-/MergedAnnotation-API-internals.md

 ## `TypeMappedAnnotation`
 The `TypeMappedAnnotation` class provides a `MergedAnnotation` implementation by combining an `AnnotationTypeMapping` with an actual annotation source.
 The source can be an actual declared Java annotation or a value read using ASM.
-The `valueExtractor` function provides the level of redirection needed to support both type.
+The `valueExtractor` function provides the level of indirection needed to support both.
 For a real annotation, `ReflectionUtils::invokeMethod` can be used.

 Most of the `TypeMappedAnnotation` implementation is fairly straightforward and there's nothing too unusual with the class.